Liscuri/getgrass_bot_community/README.md

 The original creator of this project can be found [here](https://github.com/ymmmmmmmm/getgrass_bot).

-This still uses the normal node (1x gain) and this is updated to use the community node (1.25x gain).
+The original still uses the normal node (1x gain), but this is updated to use the community node (1.25x gain).
 The URLs inside `ui.py` are still the original.
 If you want to support him by using his [referral link](https://app.getgrass.io/register/?referralCode=0PhrIR8TAQX6IG4) feel free to.

 # Cheap proxies 💸